prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

     }'
    ```

-If you have chosen to implement a user syncer, then please perform end to end testing of the user sync process:
+If your bid adapters defines a user syncer, please perform end-to-end testing of the user sync process:

-1. [Save a UID](https://docs.prebid.org/prebid-server/endpoints/pbs-endpoint-setuid.html) using the familyName of your user syncer.
-Remember that we recommend for the familyName to be the same as your bidder name.
+1. [Save a User ID](https://docs.prebid.org/prebid-server/endpoints/pbs-endpoint-setuid.html) using the `familyName` of your user syncer.
+This is likely the same as your bidder name.

-1. Run a test auction (see the curl example above) and verify in the debug response that the outgoing `request.ext.debug.httpcalls` includes the UID you saved in step 1.
+1. Run a test auction (see the curl example above) and verify in the debug response that the outgoing `request.ext.debug.httpcalls` calls includes the User ID you saved in step 1.

 It may be a bit tricky to track down the root cause of user sync errors.
-If you get stuck here, please [submit a GitHub issue](https://github.com/prebid/prebid-server/issues/new) and we'll provide guidance.
+If you get stuck, please [submit a GitHub issue](https://github.com/prebid/prebid-server/issues/new) and we'll provide guidance.

 ## User Documentation

-Human readable documentation for bid adapters is required.
-We will not merge your bid adapter code until you've at least opened a documentation PR.
-Please be aware that user docs are stored in a separate [prebid.github.io](https://github.com/prebid/prebid.github.io) repository.
+Human readable documentation for bid adapters is required in the separate [prebid.github.io](https://github.com/prebid/prebid.github.io) repository.
+We will not merge your bid adapter until you've at least opened a documentation PR and comment with a link to it.

-1. If you already have a Prebid.js bid adapter, update your bidders existing file in https://github.com/prebid/prebid.github.io/tree/master/dev-docs/modules to add the `pbs: true` variable in the header section.
+1. If you already have a Prebid.js bid adapter, update your existing bidder file in https://github.com/prebid/prebid.github.io/tree/master/dev-docs/modules to add the `pbs: true` variable in the header section.
 If your Prebid Server bidding parameters are different from your Prebid.js parameters, please include the differences in this document for publishers to be aware.
 1. If you don't have a Prebid.js bid adapter, create a new file in https://github.com/prebid/prebid.github.io/tree/master/dev-docs/modules using this template:

 ```